-Aviation Safety Management System
+Safety Management System

 What is a Safety Management System in Aviation?

 Using SMS is simply adopting a business-like approach to safety, similar to the way that finances are managed.
 Unless a company experiences a loss, or critically assesses both the direct and indirect costs of an occurrence, the full implications are unlikely to be appreciated.

-Aviation Safety Management System Template
+Aviation Safety Management System Guidance